Welcome to the Bzdek Research Group!

 We use single particle mass spectrometry and optical trapping approaches to investigate fundamental questions about aerosols in environmental and industrial contexts.

 We are pleased to announce that we have received funding through the European Research Council to investigate the surface properties of microscopic aerosol droplets!
 This funding will allow our group to grow through recruitment of two new postdoctoral research associates and through acquisition of a mass spectrometer!
 More information on the project can be found here!
-Stay tuned for the advertisements for the new positions!

 Our paper on aerosol generation from intubation and extubation procedures in clinical settings was published in the journal Anaesthesia!
 The aim is to quantify aerosol generation in order to make evidence-based decisions about the risks associated with these procedures.